+China, Russia, Iran, and North Korea pose the highest threat to the U.S. for cyber espionage, theft, and attacks.
+The FBI anticipates all U.S. adversaries and strategic competitors will increasingly build and integrate cyber capabilities to influence U.S. policies and advance their national security interests.
 The FBI's cyber mission is to counter cyber threats through its investigative and intelligence authorities.
-Through its authorities, the FBI works to identify criminal, terrorist, and nation-state actors and engage in activities to reduce or neutralize these threats.
-At the same time, the FBI collects and disseminates information helpful to those responsible for defending networks, including information regarding threat actor targets and techniques.
+The FBI's strategy to impose risk and consequences on cyber adversaries focuses on disrupting threats not only through our own actions but also by sharing information and conducting joint, sequenced operations with partners.
+The FBI is implementing a strategy to impose risk and consequences on cyber adversaries through unique authorities, world-class capabilities, and enduring partnerships.
+The strategy provides needed human and technical resources to enable FBI partners to defend networks, attribute malicious activity, sanction bad behavior, and attack adversaries overseas.
 The FBI's jurisdiction is not defined by network boundaries; rather, it includes all territory governed by U.S. law, whether domestic or overseas, and spans individual citizens, private industry, critical infrastructure, U.S. Government, and other interests alike.
-As a federal law enforcement agency and member of the USIC, the FBI is in a unique position to further its own operations and enhance those of interagency partners.
+As a federal law enforcement agency and member of the USIC, the FBI is uniquely positioned to bridge the gaps.
 Collectively, the FBI and its federal partners take a whole-of-government approach to help deter future threats and bring closure to current threats that would otherwise continue to infiltrate and harm network defenses.